 19. Chocolate horizontal planks

-You can always find the right wood stain colour to match your house and style, such as this lovely warm chocolate colour.
+You can always find the right wood stain colour to match your house and style, such as a lovely warm chocolate colour.

 20. Grey horizontal panelling